 The students who have succeeded in this course;

-1. Compare and contrast different pipelines of production in the gaming industry
+1. Will be able to compare and contrast different pipelines of production in the gaming industry,

-2. Recognize importance of team building, structuring and workloads
+2. Will recognize importance of team building, structuring and workloads,

-3. Become proficient in implementing comprehensive design documents
+3. Will become proficient in implementing comprehensive design documents,

-4. Relate idea, scope, and focus regarding game design projects
+4. will be able to relate idea, scope, and focus regarding game design projects.

 Course Content